nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

   "proof": {...}
 }
 ```
-Example of a Nuts Authorization Credential with implicit consent:
+Example of a Nuts Authorization Credential with implied consent:

 ```json
 {